fluttercommunity/plus_plugins/packages/package_info_plus/README.md

 ## Known Issue

 As noted on [issue 20761](https://github.com/flutter/flutter/issues/20761#issuecomment-493434578), package_info on iOS requires the Xcode build folder to be rebuilt after changes to the version string in `pubspec.yaml`.
 Clean the Xcode build folder with:
 `XCode Menu -> Product -> (Holding Option Key) Clean build folder`.

-## Issues and feedback

-Please file [issues](https://github.com/flutter/flutter/issues/new) to send feedback or report a bug.
-Thank you!
+Check out our documentation website to learn more.
+[Plus plugins documentation](https://plus.fluttercommunity.dev/docs/overview)